docker/docs/content/manuals/admin/organization/members.md

 {{< include "admin-early-access.md" >}}

-To remove a member from a specific team:
+To remove a member from a specific team with the Admin Console:

 1. In the [Admin Console](https://app.docker.com/admin), select your organization.
 2. Select the team name.